ZhgChg.Li

 const iOSFirebase = new Firebase(iOSFirebaseProject);

-If you find the corresponding Job Run Id in the Firebase App Distribution Release Notes, it will directly display the download information, and clicking download will take you to the download page.
+If the corresponding Job Run Id is found in the Firebase App Distribution Release Notes, the download information will be displayed directly, and clicking the download button will take you straight to the download page.

 Done! 🎉🎉🎉